About the Lake

 Recreational Destination

-The creation of the berm will allow for a pathway to be built around the perimeter of the lake.
+The improvements to Cochrane Lake include a pathway to be built around the perimeter of the lake.
 A pathway would connect residents around the lake to each other, and all residents to an eventual village core proposed to be built on MCL’s lands.

 Pathway Typology Location Diagram